 “On many occasions, I have seen the great joy students get out of making a real difference to our environment; things such as cleaning beaches of plastic and cigarette butts, revegetating coastal heathland or growing vegetables.”

 During its time as part of the ResourceSmart Schools program, the school has saved over $192,000 and 246,265 kWh of electricity – equal to an incredible 483 fridges running for a year.
-In addition, they have saved 8,133,760 litres of water, which is the equivalent of 12 swimming pools.
+In addition, they have saved more than 8 million litres of water, which is the equivalent of 12 swimming pools.

 Through clever recycling programs, the school has reduced its waste by over up 3100 m3 – or the equivalent of 127 garbage trucks full of rubbish.
 The school has also challenged school families to make informed purchasing choices at the supermarket, such as avoiding food in small plastic containers.